Claim up to €600 towards the purchase and installation of an electric vehicle home charger unit.

-- Only vehicles registered new or bought second hand from 2018 onwards are eligible for a home charger grant.
+- Vehicles registered new or bought second hand from 01/01/2018 onwards are eligible for a home charger grant.

 - Only vehicles which are now or were previously eligible for grant support under the EV Grant Scheme are eligible.

-- EVs include Battery Electric Vehicles (BEVs) or Plugin Hybrid Electric Vehicles (PHEVs).
+- EVs include Battery Electric Vehicles (BEVs) and Plugin Hybrid Electric Vehicles (PHEVs).

-- Vehicles purchased new in Ireland, privately imported as new or privately imported as second hand and registered in Ireland in 2018 or later are eligible.
+- Vehicles purchased new in Ireland, privately imported as new or second hand and registered in Ireland in 2018 or later and and second hand vehicles purchased in Ireland are eligible.